wallace-df/nft-lending-contracts/README.md

-# NFT Launcher Contracts
+# NFT P2P Lending Contracts
-Smart contracts for NFT Collection Launcher.
+Smart contracts for NFT P2P Lending Contracts.

 - Cairo:
   - Shell scripts are included to compile and deploy contracts on the StarkNet-testnet network (https://starknet.io/).